-Taking a mastery approach, differentiation occurs in the support and intervention provided to different children, not in the topics taught, particularly at earlier stages.
+Differentiation occurs in the support and intervention provided to different children, not in the topics taught, particularly at earlier stages.

 The National Curriculum states: 'Children who grasp concepts rapidly should be challenged through being offered rich and sophisticated problems before any acceleration through new content.
 Those who are not sufficiently fluent with earlier material should consolidate their understanding, including through additional practice, before moving on.'

-There is little differentiation in the content taught but the questioning and scaffolding individual children receive in class as they work through problems will differ, with higher attainers challenged through more demanding 'Greater Depth' problems, which deepen their knowledge of the same content before acceleration onto new content.
+Differentiation of the content taught is kept to a minimum in most instances but the questioning and scaffolding individual children receive in class as they work through problems will differ, with higher attainers challenged through more demanding 'Greater Depth' problems, which deepen their knowledge of the same content before acceleration onto new content.